-Prompting for individuals can be just the ticket to avoid awkwardness, and I find it one of the easiest ways to photograph people independently.
-It’s as simple as talking and asking questions while letting their true personalities come out.
+Prompting for individuals can be just the ticket to avoiding awkwardness, and I find it one of the easiest ways to photograph people independently.
+It’s as simple as talking and asking questions while letting their true personalities emerge.

 And if you’re looking for a little insight into how to make the most of a small, private location, take a look at this amazing photoshoot featuring a high school senior graduate who requested a super private location where no one would be looking at her.
 This was so much fun, and you can’t even tell that we captured all these images in the backyard of a local church.

 It may not be holiday season when you’re reading this, but alas – the holidays will arrive and you’ll be so glad for this holiday guide for prompting!